Achilles Tendonitis: Symptoms & Treatment

 - Physical therapy to safely stretch and condition the tendon

-Preventative Measures for Achilles Tendonitis
+Preventative measures for Achilles tendonitis

 Avoiding overuse of the legs is one of the best ways to prevent Achilles tendonitis.
 This includes choosing moderate exercise regimens over extreme, slowly increasing activity levels, and engaging in activity consistently throughout the week.
 A healthy stretching program to make sure all your muscles are limber is especially helpful in preventing injury to the Achilles.